bhavya180301/slash/README.md

 ### Bugs Fixed:
 - 🐜🛠️ Add to Wishlist Function: Initially called inside the filter function, it now has a separate function to avoid filtering results each time a product is added to the wishlist.
 - 🚀🗺️ Enhanced UI Navigation: Improved navigation through the incorporation of a navbar to address and resolve existing bugs.
-- ✔️📊 Test Coverage: Rectified original test cases and added 10 more to achieve a test coverage of 80%.
+- ✔️📊 Test Coverage: The original test cases were not working, so we have rectified them and added 10 more to achieve a test coverage of 80%.

 ## Installation Steps